cdktf/cdktf-provider-launchdarkly/docs/dataLaunchdarklyFeatureFlagEnvironment.go.md

 - *Type:* *string

-The LaunchDarkly environment key.
+The environment key.

+A change in this field will force the destruction of the existing resource and the creation of a new one.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/data-sources/feature_flag_environment#env_key DataLaunchdarklyFeatureFlagEnvironment#env_key}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.14.0/docs/data-sources/feature_flag_environment#env_key DataLaunchdarklyFeatureFlagEnvironment#env_key}

 ---